+One of the most common symptoms of being in debt is denial.
+You might know you owe money, but it’s easier to remain blissfully ignorant.
 I should know.
-When I graduated with my M.A. in 2011, I knew I took out a lot of student loans, but wasn’t really sure how much I owed.
+When I graduated with my M.A. in 2011, I knew I’d borrowed a lot of student loans, but wasn’t really sure how much I owed.
 I just knew that I made payments for five years and that when I decided to go to NYU for grad school, I took on even more debt.

 More often than not, denial and debt can go hand in hand.
-When you’re not mindful of your financial situation, this can lead to more debt.
-The more debt you take on, the less you want to face the reality of your situation.
+When you’re not mindful of your financial situation, this can cost you – big time.
+Facing debt head-on, however, is tough and requires facing the facts, but the reward is well worth the effort.

 The thing about denial is that the truth will always come and find you — even if you don’t want to face it.
 No matter how much you try to avoid something, there it is.
 That’s why it’s crucial to face your debt head on, if you want to get your financial life under control.

-Next up: add up all of your debt.
-And let it sink in.
+Next up: add up all of your debt and let the number sink in.
 Take a deep breath and don’t panic.
 It can be tough to swallow, but the world isn’t going to end.

 The next step is to create a plan of action.
 Look at your minimum payments and see how much more you can put toward your debt each month.
 Minimum payments are just that — the very minimum, but this won’t get you out of debt quickly.
 Taking action is the best way to combat denial.

 Stick with this as.
 After a while, you’ll start to see progress.
 And progress can be addictive and used to your advantage!

 The Mental Health Benefits of Getting Out of Debt